onurcangnc/ctf_writeups/TryHackMe/Lianyu/Lianyu.md

 ![[TryHackMe/Lianyu/images/11.png]]

-I found an interesting string `RTy8yhBQdscX` appears to be `encoding` format.
+I found an interesting string: `RTy8yhBQdscX`.
+This appeared to be in an `encoded format`.

 ![[TryHackMe/Lianyu/images/13.png]]

-[Cyberchef](https://gchq.github.io/CyberChef/) could help me to decode it ,but it did not find.
+[Cyberchef](https://gchq.github.io/CyberChef/) couldn't decode it, but `dCode` suggested several possible decoding methods, from the `PlayFair cipher` to the `Substitution cipher`.

 [dcode](https://www.dcode.fr/cipher-identifier) detected many options for decoding resulting from `PlayFair Cipher` to `Substitution Cipher`.

 ![[TryHackMe/Lianyu/images/14.png]]

-After I applied all of them, `Base 58` was the most meaningful result compared to others.
+After trying multiple options, the most meaningful result came from `Base58`:

 ```
 !#th3h00d